Sustainability at Emerson College

 How to Get Involved

-- Apply to be an Eco Ambassador, a paid student employment opportunity.
+- Apply to be a Student Sustainability Fellow, a paid student employment opportunity.

 - Volunteer as an Eco Rep to help educate your peers on sustainability.